Custody Time Limits, including coronavirus protocol

 - The section applies even if there is an appeal pending against the conviction or sentence.

 - If the prosecution fails to make a CTL extension application, or has failed to satisfy the court it has acted with all due diligence, bail can still be refused under section 25 if the court considers there are exceptional circumstances to justify a remand in custody (R (O) v Crown Court at Harrow UKHL 42).
 Here, the court indicated that it did not expect many cases to be affected by this section.
 The purpose of the section is to remind the court of the risks normally posed by defendants to whom the section applies.
 The court will have regard to the diligence shown thus far, periods of unjustifiable delay, the overall complexity of the proceedings and to any steps taken to speed up the proceedings to ensure that the overall length of time in pre-trial custody remained reasonable.
-The court may look given the risks involved as to whether the diligence shown was actually sufficient in all the circumstances: it is called special diligence under the Strasbourg legislation.
+The court may consider, given the risks involved, whether the diligence shown was actually sufficient in all the circumstances: it is called special diligence under the Strasbourg legislation.
 The section does not impose any burden of proof on the defendant: the prosecution must show there are exceptional circumstances on the usual civil standard of proof (as defined in R v Manchester Crown Court ex parte MacDonald 1 Cr.
 App.
-R. 409 DC] (see below).
+R. 409 DC (see below).

 - Appeals under Part 9 of the Criminal Justice Act 2003

-- If the prosecution appeals against a ruling made before the start of the trial (s.22 (6B) of the Act) the CTL is disregarded for the time taken for an appeal for which the proceedings have been adjourned pending the decision.
+- If the prosecution appeals against a ruling made before the start of the trial (s.22 (6B) of the Act), the CTL is disregarded for the time taken for an appeal for which the proceedings have been adjourned pending the decision.